CCPCookies/resourcesPublic/README.md

 This project is licensed under the [MIT Licence](LICENSE.txt).
 Nothing in the MIT License grants any rights to CCP Games' trademarks or game content.

-Copyright notice: © 2025 CCP Games.
+Copyright notice: Copyright © 2025 CCP ehf.